Urucas/zoster/README.md

   "name" : "your test name",
-  "pkg"  : "your application package name", "intentURL" : "your browsable intent url", "apk_path" "apk path to install before running the test", "inception" : {
+  "pkg"  : "your application package name", "intentURL" : "your browsable intent url", "apk_path" "optional, full path to your apk to install before running the test", "inception" : {
     "name" : "inception test name",
-    "path" : "path to your inception test"
+    "path" : "full path to your inception test"
   },
   "test_site" : "site url containing the browsable intent link" }